plapornik/HHC2018/objectives/question3.rst

 .. image:: /images/door_passcode.png

-The door passcode consists of 4 symbols from a set of 4 symbols.
+The door passcode consists of four characters, where each character was one of four possible shapes.
 Mathematically this means there are 4 * 4 * 4 * 4 = 256 combinations.

 Instead of brute forcing the door, we decided to follow the hint and use the `de Bruijn sequence generator <http://www.hakank.org/comb/debruijn.cgi>`_ to cut down on the number of guesses we needed to make.